bubdm/etlbox.docu/ETLBoxDocu/articles/controlflow/overview_controlflow.md

 #### CreateTables Task

 CreateTableTask will help you to create a table on the database.
-You can pass either a `TableDefinition` object or a table name and a list of table colums.
+You can pass either a `TableDefinition` object or a table name and a list of table columns.

 Here is an example with passing the table name and a list of table columns